-Construction and renovation of new and existing facilities provide a significant opportunity to reduce the environmental impacts of the built environment through sustainable building practices which also can lead to increased well-being of building users.
-Where possible, the district will continue to incorporate energy- and resource-efficient "green building" practices in the design and construction of all new and renovated facilities.
+Construction and renovation of new and existing facilities provide a significant opportunity to reduce the environmental impacts of the built environment through sustainable building practices, which also can lead to increased well-being of building users.
+The district should continue to evaluate energy-and resource-efficient "green building" practices in the design and construction of all new and renovated facilities.